mapbox/fuzzer/README.md

 directly, but returns a modified copy.
 This mutation will increment and decrement numbers, randomize arrays, remove properties, and more.

+### fuzzer.mutate.string(str)

+Generate a mutated version of a string, with reversed, removed, and added characters.

 ### fuzzer.seed(number)

 Seed the random number generator `random-js` that determines mutations.